Betternet VPN Review 2023

 Bottom Line

 Betternet isn’t going to kick out any VPN on our list of the best VPNs, but it’s an adequate option with strong security features and fast speeds.
-The free version is a nice addition, and we like that it offers the same level of security as the premium version.Using a VPN is a quick and easy way to access a better internet.
-It gives you privacy by encrypting your online traffic and hiding your IP address, removes censorship by giving you a different IP address location, and even lets you access content that is otherwise unavailable in your region.
+The free version is a nice addition, and we like that it offers the same level of security as the premium version.A VPN can give you access to a better internet – better in the sense that you can circumvent censorship, keep your browsing private, hide your IP address, and access content that is otherwise inaccessible where you live.

-Not all VPNs are created equal, though; some are simply better.
-In this review, we’re giving you a tour around Betternet VPN, a free VPN with optional premium subscriptions.
+When it comes to choosing which VPN to use, though, we find that paid-for options typically offer the best features.
+But one VPN caught our eye.
+Betternet is a free VPN that offers optional premium features if – and only if – you choose to pay for those services.
 To see if it’s better than the best free VPNs we’ve tested, we took Betternet out for a spin and tried both its free and paid versions.
 Here’s what we found out.

 Is Betternet Really Free?